UOR-Foundation/uorcontent/rendered/obsidian/Concepts/uor-c-061.md

 # Verification Algorithms

+## Description

-Algorithms for verifying the correctness and consistency of universal number computations, including zero testing, equality testing, and precision management.
+Algorithms for verifying the correctness and consistency of [[uor-c-034|universal number]] computations, including zero testing, equality testing, and precision management.

 ## Definition